zriyansh/signoz.io/blog/2022-04-28-opentelemetry-vs-prometheus.md

 [OpenTelemetry Collector - architecture and configuration guide](https://signoz.io/blog/opentelemetry-collector-complete-guide/)

-Apart from these two there are a few other OpenTelemetry components too which are useful for end-users.
+Apart from these two, there are a few other OpenTelemetry components too which are useful for end-users.
 For example, [OpenTelemetry Operator](https://signoz.io/blog/opentelemetry-operator-complete-guide/) is a Kubernetes operator designed to simplify the deployment and management of the OpenTelemetry Collector in Kubernetes environments.

 <!-- ### Advantages of OpenTelemetry